Mampenda/Multiprogramming/214Vault/214VaultVersion2/CSP/notes.md

 The **general form** for of communication is:

 ```
-Destination!port(e1, ..., en) // Sending n expressions
+Destination!channel(e1, ..., en) // Sending n expressions
-Source?port(x1, ..., xn)      // Receiving into n variables
+Source?channel(x1, ..., xn)      // Receiving into n variables
 ```

 - **Destination / Source** → the process we’re communicating with. (like `B` or `D` above).
 - **(e1, …, en)** or **(x1, …, xn)** → multiple values can be sent/received at once.
-- **port** → the “channel” or “name of communication slot” between processes.
+- **channel** → the “channel” or “name of communication slot” between processes.
 Both sending and receiving refer to the same communication channel.

-So in the simple example, the “port” is implicit — we just wrote `B!o` instead of `B!someChannel(o)`.
+So in the simple example, the “channel” is implicit — we just wrote `B!o` instead of `B!someChannel(o)`.

-If we write `Source[*]?port(x1, ..., xn)`, it means "receive from any process in an array of processes in the channel port."
+If we write `Source[*]?channel(x1, ..., xn)`, it means "receive from any process in an array of processes in the channel."

 ## Guarded Commands